Jessica Williams, pianist: NEWS

 My new piano

-2007 (since sold): A Yamaha 7 foot 6 inch Conservatory Concert Grand.
+2007 (since sold due to catastrophic illness): A Yamaha 7 foot 6 inch Conservatory Concert Grand.
 I can not say anything at the moment except wow, and "I got a good one there, folks!"
 More to follow.
 Click on thumbnail for large image.
 See here for commentary.
 We own nothing.
 That is a true and existential statement.
 None of us OWN anything.
 Except, if we're lucky and conscious, our selves.

 Don't try this at home, kids: